arjangupta/rpi2ino-spi/README.md

+# Arduino SPI Peripheral

-# RPi Zero W to Arduino Mega 2560 via SPI
+Using Arduino Mega 2560 as a SPI Peripheral